B-Stewart/gatsby-starter-ts-emotion-netlifycms/README.md

 ## Dependency Notes

 - [CLSX](https://github.com/lukeed/clsx) - Helps with logic heavy construction of class attributes for css.
+- [Ionicons](https://ionicons.com/) - Web Component string based icons so we can use from CMS

 # TODO:

+- Move Logo to CMS
+- Move Favicon to CMS
+- Move All Content to CMS
 - Evalute article description field / excerpt?
 - Verify blog styles / write example blogs
-- Have netlifycms start with start command
-- Swap googlefonts with typeface
-- Better way to add icons to header links
-- Move Logo to CMS
-- Move Favicon to CMS
-- Move More Content to CMS
+- Future blog publishes
 - Make sure the netlify relative CMS plugin doesn't conflict with links in markdown (/blog went to ../blog)
-- Future blog publishes
 - Work on TODOs
 - Clean Up Readme
-- Move all theme styles to CMS data
 - Consider consolidating 404 and thanks page to a generic page "type" with title / subtitle
 - Consider moving layout to templates?
 - Add ESLint